-Compensation claims for historical abuse seek justice and financial compensation for the harm suffered by victims that have experienced institutional and/or child abuse.
+Compensation claims for historical abuse seek justice and financial compensation for the harm suffered by victims who experienced institutional and/or child abuse.
 However, the process of claiming compensation for historical abuse can be complex and challenging.

 Historical abuse refers to any form of abuse that occurred in the past, including physical, emotional, and sexual abuse.
 The majority of these compensation claim cases are focused on historical child abuse and/or historic sexual abuse.
 In many cases, victims of historical abuse may have suffered in silence for years, feeling too ashamed or frightened to speak out.